vkWeb/my-playground/README.md

 # My Playground

-A place to play with Git and random stuff.
+A place to play with Git and some random stuff.